Traveling with Vanderbilt Health Care

 - If you are traveling outside the United States, your claims are paid at the out-of-network level and you will need to file a claim with Navitus.

-- If you are planning an extended trip, and need more than a 90-day supply of a maintenance drug, email your itinerary and the reason for the prescription to the Employee Service Center (or deliver to HR Express, 2525 West End Avenue, 2nd floor).
+- If you are planning an extended trip, and need more than a 90-day supply of a maintenance drug, contact the Employee Service Center to provide your itinerary and the reason for the prescription.

 - Contact Navitus at 1.866.333.2757 or www.navitus.com